-We feel that Jacques' [de Milliano, Executive Director of MSF H] list of withdrawal criteria is an attempt to confuse the issues and are a regression from the actions formulated in Kigali.
+We feel that Jacques' [de Milliano, MSF Holland General Director ] list of withdrawal criteria is an attempt to confuse the issues and are a regression from the actions formulated in Kigali.
 The points agreed upon in Kigali are a better attempt to formulate a criteria of what is acceptable to MSF, and these are clearly indicated in Dominique's report.
 In summary we would request you to take a more mature and consistent approach to the issue and recommence from the point we all left in Kigali.
 It seems to us that common position can be found among all sections if a little moderation and consideration of the field position was combined with a solid commitment to MSF principles.

-Minutes of the MSF France Board Meeting, 28 October 1994 (in French).
+'Minutes of the MSF France Board Meeting,' 28 October 1994 (in French).

-Brigitte Vasset presented a summary of the last operations directors' inter-section meeting.
+Brigitte Vasset [MSF France, Director of Operations] presented a summary of the last operations directors' inter-section meeting.
 Everyone acknowledged that the situation was intolerable, but the sections' conclusions differed:

-MSF B: activities will probably decline in the Zaire refugee campaigns, the MSF B teams will remain to care only for children; staff salaries in those camps will fall to bring them into line with Rwandan salaries; more resources will be invested in Rwanda.

-MSF H: They believe it's more important to remain and care for people than to leave.
+MSF Belgium: activities will probably decline in the Zaire refugee campaigns, the MSF Belgium teams will remain to care only for children; staff salaries in those camps will fall to bring them into line with Rwandan salaries; more resources will be invested in Rwanda.
+MSF Holland: they believe it's more important to remain and care for people than to leave.
 They are developing a humanitarian advocacy action, rather than denunciations.

-MSF E: they share MSF H's position and will only leave if security problems arise for expatriates.
+MSF Spain: they share MSF Holland's position and will only leave if security problems arise for expatriates.